unepwcmc/wdpa-statistics/README.md

-# protectedplanet-statistics
-A repository for collating and developing the models, scripts and methodologies for calculating the protectedplanet statistics.
+A repository for analytical tools on the World Database on Protectd AReas.